dataluscorp/browser/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 }
 ```

-Opens an oauth flow to enable Firefox Monitor at a given `url` and adds Firefox metrics that user given a set of `flowRequestParams`.
+Opens an oauth flow to enable Datalus Monitor at a given `url` and adds Datalus metrics that user given a set of `flowRequestParams`.

 #### `url`

-The URL should start with `https://monitor.firefox.com/oauth/init` and add various metrics tags as search params, including:
+The URL should start with `https://monitor.datalus.com/oauth/init` and add various metrics tags as search params, including:

 * `utm_source`
 * `utm_campaign`